wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 ## <b> Video Games </b>

 Despite spending way too many hours playing video games growing up, gaming has been such an instrumental part of my life.
 So much so that one of my initial dream jobs was to be a gaming YouTuber.
-These were the games I spent a significant time playing over my life and has shaped who I am today.
+These were the games I spent a significant time playing while growing and has shaped who I am today.

 <i>:octicons-dot-fill-16: Maplestory (MMORPG): </i>